Idiopathic pulmonary fibrosis: Prognosis

 In addition to clinical and physiological parameters to predict how rapidly patients with IPF might progress, genetic and molecular features are also associated with IPF mortality.
 For example, it has been shown that IPF patients who have a specific genotype in the mucin MUC5B gene polymorphism (see above) experience slower decline in FVC and significantly improved survival.
 Even if such data are interesting from a scientific point of view, the application in the clinical routine of a prognostic model based on specific genotypes is still not possible.

 Epidemiology

 Although rare, IPF is the most common form of IIP.
 The prevalence of IPF has been estimated between 14.0 and 42.7 per 100,000 persons based on a USA analysis of healthcare claims data, with variation depending on the case definitions used in this analyses.
 IPF is more common in men than in women and is usually diagnosed in people over 50 years of age.

 The incidence of IPF is difficult to determine as uniform diagnostic criteria have not been applied consistently.
-A recent study from the USA estimated the incidence of IPF to be between 6.8 and 16.3 per 100,000 persons.
+A recent study from the US estimated the incidence of IPF to be between 6.8 and 16.3 per 100,000 persons.
 In the 27 European Union countries, a range of sources estimate an incidence of 4.6–7.4 people per 100,000 of the population, suggesting that approximately 30,000–35,000 new patients will be diagnosed with IPF each year.